the-bobo/scry/README.md

 3. Arbitrage-free (under condition of rational agent) - Abritrage refers to a method of extracting value from the market without contributing information.
 An aribtraging player starts with a certain amount of money, e.g. $100, makes a certain sequence of trades, and ends up with more money *without having risked any loss.* We want to avoid arbitrage opportunities, as they represent inefficiencies in the market.
 Transaction fees are one method of imposing an opportunity cost on arbitraging players.

 4. Sybil Proofness (under condition of rational agent) - A Sybil attack refers to a malicious player attacking a system by signing up for multiple accounts.
 Accounts that might look to be distinct are actually all under the control of a single player.
-This attack is not expected to matter for real-money markets, where the value of 10 accounts with $5 each is the same as the valu eof 1 account with $50.
+This attack is not expected to matter for real-money markets, where the value of 10 accounts with $5 each is the same as the value of 1 account with $50.
 Sybil attacks may pose a greater challenge for fake money (points) markets, where account creation is incentivized with a starting reward of some initial amount of points (UNFINISHED - how does HSX deal with this?)

 5. Trustworthy Oracles - how can market participants trust the Oracles?
-How might Oracles participation in the market threaten Oracle integrity?
+How might Oracles' participation in the market threaten Oracle integrity?

 6. Bounded loss to market maker - If we are using an automated market maker mechanism, we expect to have a known, finite worst-case loss to the market maker.

 # Practically speaking, how can a PM be compromised?
 Use this section and the above to aid production of your threat model.

 1. Sybil attacks - if it's play money, and you get some play money for signing up, then you incentivize false account signup.

 2. Price manipulation - if the market is taken as informative by outsiders, then incentive exists to manipulate the prices (which are probabilities that the event you're betting on will happen)